-The Many Health Benefits of Garlic Butter
+The Numerous Health Benefits that Garlic Butter Holds

-Garlic health benefits have been known for some time and can be traced back to the ancient Greek civilization where Hippocrates would give garlic to care for various medical conditions, and recent medical research has demonstrated that this was a good practice.
-Garlic butter is high in nutrients that are essential for our bodies, but in addition to nutrients it has antioxidants which can help decrease free radicals.
+The known health benefits of antioxidants from garlic can be traced back to the ancient Greek civilization where Hippocrates would prescribe garlic to care for various medical conditions, and recent medical research has shown that this was a good practice.
+Garlic butter has a lot of nutrients that benefits our bodies, but in addition to nutrients it includes antioxidants which can help combat free radicals.